Abbotsford Addictions CentreOutpatient community-based alcohol and drug counselling program

 A virtual group held during lunch where clients can check in, set goals, and follow through on what they have decided will increase their well-being.

 Mindfulness & Creative Expression Group

-An in-person group for clients where we use different creative modalities, from art journaling, writing, mindfulness practices and inspirational videos to practice being present.
+An in-person group for clients where we use different creative modalities, from art journaling, writing, mindfulness practices, and inspirational videos to practise being present.
 Clients practise many tools for finding ways to explore emotions, thoughts, and life purpose.